 Sultans of the Opera

-1389 Battle of Kosovo for the first time the Ottoman army and the European nations of the time met in a military confrontation.
-This is the beginning of numerous warlike encounters between Orient and Occident in the coming centuries.
-The Ottoman expansion dreams towards the west with the multiple siege of Vienna ended abruptly after the last siege of Vienna in 1683, where the Ottomans were repulsed by the holy alliance of Europeans.
+1389 Battle of Kosovo was the first time the Ottoman army and the European nations of the time met in a military confrontation.
+This is the beginning of numerous warlike encounters between Orient and Occident in the centuries to come.
+The Ottoman dreams of expansion towards the West with the multiple siege of Vienna ended abruptly after the last siege of Vienna in 1683, where the Ottomans were repulsed by the Holy Alliance of Europeans.

 When Süleyman Aga was asked afterwards what impression the French king had made on him, he replied that “his master’s horse was much richer decorated when he went to the Friday prayer”.
 He made the king’s exaggerated order ridiculous in public.
 Ludwig commissioned Molière to write a piece which was to depict the Turks in a ridiculous manner, Lully composed the ballet comedy Le Bougeois gentilhomme especially at the request of Ludwig the 14th, to which Ludwig danced in oriental robes.
 And indeed, the “cérémonie turque” and the “Ballet des Nations” are the first receptions of Turkish music in opera literature.